Cam Sutcliffe

-Cameron Sutcliffe (born 23 May 1992) is an Australian rules footballer who has played for the Port Adelaide Football Club in the Australian Football League (AFL).
-He previously played for the Fremantle Football Club from 2012 to 2018.
-He has also played for and been captain of Port Adelaide's reserves team in the South Australian National Football League (SANFL).
+Cameron Sutcliffe (born 23 May 1992) is a retired professional Australian rules footballer who played 113 games for the Fremantle and Port Adelaide football clubs in the Australian Football League (AFL).
+He also played for and was captain of Port Adelaide's reserves team in the South Australian National Football League (SANFL).

 Football career

 Fremantle

 He was recruited by Fremantle Football Club in the 2011 National Draft, with pick #71 from Woodville-West Torrens in the South Australian National Football League (SANFL).
 He was the third last player chosen in the draft and the last teenager selected.